Spoonerism: Radio

 On the 3 December 1950 episode of The Jack Benny Program, Jack mentions that he ran into his butler Rochester while in his car that was on a grease rack.
 Mary Livingston was supposed to say "How could you run into him on a grease rack?" but flubbed her line with "How could you run into him on a grass reek?"
 The audience laughed so much that Jack was unable to reply as the show ran out of time.

 False etymology

 Spoonerisms are used sometimes in false etymologies.
 For example, according to linguist Ghil'ad Zuckermann, some wrongly believe that the English word butterfly derives from flutter by.

+Scientific research

+Spoonerisms are not only observed in popular culture but have also been studied extensively in laboratory settings.
+Researchers have used spoonerisms to investigate mechanisms of self-monitoring in speech production.
+One common experimental method is the SLIP test (Spoonerism of Laboratory-Induced Predisposition), which attempts to elicit controlled speech errors.
+In a SLIP task, participants view a series of word pairs that are constructed so that exchanging the initial consonants is likely to produce a spoonerism; for example, the pair "balm peach" is intended to prime the response "palm beach".

+SLIP paradigms have been used to examine psychological and linguistic processes, including differences in error production between individuals with high and low defensiveness.
+SLIP tasks have also been combined with electroencephalography (EEG) to examine neural activity involved in suppressing taboo or socially inappropriate speech.

+Research using spoonerisms has also explored their relationship to working memory and has been incorporated into the study of phonological awareness in both typical and atypical language development.

 Kniferisms and forkerisms

 As complements to spoonerism, Douglas Hofstadter used the nonce words kniferism and forkerism to refer to changing, respectively, the vowels or the final consonants of two syllables, giving them a new meaning.
 Examples of so-called kniferisms include a British television newsreader once referring to the police at a crime scene removing a "hypodeemic nerdle"; a television announcer once saying that "All the world was thrilled by the marriage of the Duck and Doochess of Windsor"; and during a live radio broadcast in 1931, radio presenter Harry von Zell accidentally mispronouncing U.S. President Herbert Hoover's name as "Hoobert Heever".